Field Notes Journal

 A note on the site itself

-Field Notes is also, in part, an experiment in presentation.
+Field Notes Journal is also, in part, an experiment in presentation.

-I wanted a site that felt less like a generic dashboard and more like a published record: orderly, navigable, and plain in the best sense.
-The intention is that reports should be easy to browse, but also capable of standing as a kind of archive — a place where observations made over months or years can be consulted without fuss.
+The intention is to create a site that feels less like a generic dashboard and more like a published record: orderly, navigable, and plain in the best sense.
+Reports are designed to be easy to browse, but also capable of standing as a kind of archive — a place where observations made over months or years can be consulted without fuss.

 In that respect, the site is not separate from the recording practice behind it.
 It is one further layer of the same enterprise: observation, arrangement, review, and return.